Pohjola, Seppo

 Pohjola began his career as a composer in a strict modernist spirit.
 The first signs of his softer style were heard in the String Quartet No. 2 (1995) and Game Over (1996) for chamber ensemble.

 String Quartet No. 3 (2000) was a significant turning point for Seppo Pohjola who at the time felt trapped under the pressure of absolute demands.
 He decided that the quartet would be created in a more leisurely manner and the 15-minute piece emerged painlessly in a couple of months.
 His monumental String Quartet No. 4 was completed in 2006.
 It is the first example of Pohjola’s compositional canon technique, which is important to him.
 The critics hailed it as a landmark in Finnish quartet literature.
 It was followed by a long gap, after which String Quartets Nos.
 5–7 were created at a swift pace.
-The first four string quartets have been recorded by the Kamus Quartet and the CD has received high acclaim.
+The first four string quartets have been recorded by the Kamus Quartet and the CD received high acclaim.
+The quartets Nos.
+5-7 are in the album by the New Helsinki Quartet which has been nominated for the Gramophone Classical Music Award in 2024.
+Both discs are released by Alba Records.

 Seppo Pohjola has also composed symphonies, concertos for piano, violin and cello as well as operas.
-An important commission was Juuret (Roots) premiered by the Helsinki Philharmonic Orchestra in the Helsinki Variation work series.
+An important work was Juuret (Roots, 2021) premiered by the Helsinki Philharmonic Orchestra and commissioned for the orchestra’s work series Helsinki Variations.

 Juuret